OVERVIEWMake a difference in your community.Become a part of the Kitsap County team!Do what you love while serving the citizens where you live.

 Essential Job Functions:

-- Admit and release patients from detoxification program in compliance with proper procedures.
+- Admit and release patients from triage and detoxification program in compliance with proper procedures.
 Assure admission and discharge procedures are followed.

 - Provide work direction to Treatment Aides, assist in training and provide input into evaluations.